This is a non-salaried primary general (5 - 11 years) course, leading to QTS.

 From the first day in September, trainees commence their training within a main placement school, enabling them to become an integral part of the teaching team and quickly form strong relationships with colleagues, pupils and parents/carers.
 They will spend 4 days in school each week, working alongside an experienced teacher tutor who will provide daily coaching and support.
 This school experience is complemented further in the spring term by a placement in a contrasting setting and key stage.

-These weekly sessions, along with post-session tasks, enable trainees to develop a deeper understanding of key issues and pedagogical thinking by encouraging them to critically reflect on research in relation to their own classroom practice and to put theory into practice.
-They also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.
+The weekly core training sessions also provide an opportunity for trainees to compare notes with peers working in other schools and share experiences within a supportive environment.

 Our assessment procedure is transparent, understood by all partners and consistently implemented.
 Great care has been taken to ensure that evidence collection is both purposeful and manageable.